Legislating dogs ::

 Dodgeville, Wisconsin

-Other cities do not prima facie designate pit bulls "potentially dangerous" or "dangerous," but maintain similar requirements.
+Other jurisdictions do not prima facie designate pit bulls "potentially dangerous" or "dangerous," but maintain similar requirements.
 The city of Omaha, Nebraska requires owners of dogs designated "dangerous animals, potentially dangerous animals and pit bulls" to carry $100,000 in liability insurance.
 All pit bull-type dogs (American pit bull terrier, American Staffordshire terrier, American bulldog, presa canario and more) must be leashed and muzzled when off property in Omaha too.

 View a collection of model and notable breed-specific ordinances from across the country.